mmbman/Katagiri/1980-07-03-Karma-Unmanifested.md

 **Question:** Hojo-san, when you say you had that hope, is it in your mind, like while you’re smoking you have the hope that you won’t smoke?

-**Katagiri:** Well, [...] not only the mind and the body, anyway.
+**Katagiri Roshi:** Well, [...] not only the mind and the body, anyway.
 Mind, well you can think, you know, hope.
 You can be mindful of hope.

 **Same person:** So you envision another...

-**Katagiri:** Sure, you can say *envision*, you can [say *imagine*] – *[he laughs with people]* – whatever it is.
+**Katagiri Roshi:** Sure, you can say *envision*, you can [say *imagine*] – *[he laughs with people]* – whatever it is.

 #### 52:15

 **Question:** Roshi, what is the relationship of *will* to *karma*?
 The first day, you said something about karma being a place of freedom as well, in order to change your life.

-**Katagiri:** Yes.
+**Katagiri Roshi:** Yes.
 That’s why Buddhism explains the original nature of human structure based on dependent co-origination.
 It means everything is moving dynamically.

 Do you remember I gave you an example: turning the coins on the bottom of the string?
 This is the original nature of human existence: this is nothing but movement, which is called energy.
 And then, if something is really moving, the movement or the function of the energy [will] never be alone without leaving anything; always something is left behind.
 That is what is called *circle*.
 [That is] *provisional being* – which seems to be a solid being, but it’s not a solid being.
 Only when you take a picture with your consciousness, you believe that is a solid being which is called *circle*.
 But it’s not *really* solid.